AndrewBubnov/kanban-next/README.md

 - **Material-UI Integration**: The project leverages Material-UI for a sleek and modern user interface design.
 Material-UI provides a wide range of components to create a consistent and responsive user experience.

 - **User Authentication**: Users can register and log in using various methods, including Google, Facebook, or email and password registration.

+- **Comment Functionality**: Users can add comments to tasks.
+Comments are displayed and added in the task details view, allowing for collaboration and communication within tasks.

 ## Usage